voldikss/vim-floaterm/README.md

 # vim-floaterm

-This plugin helps open the terminal in the floating window and toggle it quickly, detached from my [dotfiles](https://github.com/voldikss/dotfiles)
+Open the terminal in the neovim's floating window, detached from my [dotfiles](https://github.com/voldikss/dotfiles)

 **Note: Only available in NeoVim.**